falaki 4 months ago

 lots of pet theories but this idea that much human language originated with them implies further to me that horsemanship was the origin of western ethics of stewardship and morality. riders require a unique ontology that includes sophisticated communion with other beings, and it's literally the approbation of nature. mythic surely, but it may also have some predictive power. fun stuff

-• samirillian 7 hours ago
+• samirillian 4 months ago

 Doesn't Strauss like centaurs?

-johnea 9 hours ago
+johnea 4 months ago

 Given that the currently dominant human primates are also murderous rampagers, glorifying the killing of the men and raping of the women in order to spread their "culture", does seem to align well with evidense of this DNA diaspora.